jaouahbi/OMFadeTableView/README.md

-# OMSegmentedTableView
+# OMFadeTableView
-UITableView + UISegmentedControl in Swift
+UITableView with fade effect in Swift